KosinskiLab/pyTME/doc/reference/backends.rst

 Backend Manager
 ~~~~~~~~~~~~~~~

-Modules that support flexible backends import a global instance of :py:class:`tme.backends.BackendManager` like so: :code:`from tme.backends import backend`.
+Modules that support flexible backends import a global instance of :py:class:`BackendManager <tme.backends.BackendManager>` like so: :code:`from tme.backends import backend`.
 The import is quasi-equivalent to :code:`import numpy as np`, with the exception being the naming difference.
 Notably, backend agnostic code is written without instance specific methods such as the ones defined by ``np.ndarray``.
 Instance-specific functions are wrapped instead, e.g. :py:meth:`NumpyFFTWBackend.fill`.
 For additional information please refer to the class documentation below.

 .. autosummary::
    :toctree: api/